wp home > teaching resources > employment

 professionalism — indications of maturity (ability to handle a class), reliability, collegiality, responsibility; and

-experience — teaching, tutoring, and/or experience working with diverse populations, L2 writers, or learning disabled students.
+experience — teaching, tutoring, and/or experience working with diverse populations, including L2 writers and students with disabilities.